 OSHA does exercise discretion in enforcing the first aid requirements in particular cases.
 At workplaces such as offices, where the possibility serious work-related injury is less likely, a longer response time of up to 15 minutes may be acceptable.

-Is there a rule dealing with poor indoor air quality?
+Q: Is there a rule dealing with poor indoor air quality?

-Generally speaking, no. However, individual contaminants in the air may be regulated by existing OSHA rules.
+A: Generally speaking, no. However, individual contaminants in the air may be regulated by existing OSHA rules.
 This means that there are rules in place to control the amount of a specific substance in the air.
 For example, OSHA would not regulate whether or not the air is "clean", but the rules do restrict the amount of carbon monoxide, lead, hexavalent chromium and many other pollutants which a worker can be exposed to.
-If you have questions, please contact INSafe at 317-232-2688 or to file a complaint contact IOSHA at
+If you have questions, please contact INSafe at 317-232-2688 or to file a complaint contact IOSHA at (317) 232-2693.

-Machine guarding requirements are contained in subpart O of 29 CFR Part 1910.
+A: Machine guarding requirements are contained in subpart O of 29 CFR Part 1910.
 Remember, requirements apply to all employees - including the operator, those working nearby and even employees who just walk past the machine.

-The Globally Harmonized System (GHS) is an international approach to hazard communication.
+A: The Globally Harmonized System (GHS) is an international approach to hazard communication.
 It provides an agreed upon criteria for classification of chemical hazards, and a standardized approach to label elements and safety data sheets.

-This was done to improve the safety and health of workers through more effective communication on chemical hazards.
+A: This was done to improve the safety and health of workers through more effective communication on chemical hazards.
 The current HAZCOM standard allows chemical manufacturers and importers to convey information about their various chemicals in whatever format they chose – which meant the same chemicals were labeled different ways from different companies.